refuge-attic/refuge-sdk/README.md

     $ cd refuge-sdk
     $ ./build_sdk all

+Notes:

+> to build the SDK you will need curl, git and libncurses installed.

 ## License

 The Refuge SDK is available in the public domain (see UNLICENSE). gaffer